 - Solid colors are more powerful than prints.

-- Powerful pattern and dotted ties are more powerful than ties with cartoon characters or lighter themes.
+- Powerful patterns and dotted ties are more powerful than ties with cartoon characters or lighter themes.

 - White shirts are more powerful than colored shirts.